*This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases. Please see my disclosure for details*.

-I am not at all opposed to a box mix.
+I am not at all opposed to a boxed mix.
 Whether it’s cake, brownies, or even store-bought cookie dough, baking shortcuts definitely have their place in my book.
 And that’s especially true for box brownies.
 Somehow, box brownie manufacturers have harnessed a formula for a great balance of fudgy and cakey that I love.
 I’ve never had a box brownie mix that wasn’t delicious!
-But as great as box mixes are, these triple-chocolate pecan brownies have definitely become my go-to brownie recipe.
+But as great as box mixes are, these triple chocolate brownies made with brown butter and toasted pecans have definitely become my go-to brownie recipe!

 What makes these brownies better than a box mix?